Isaac-DeFrain/ProgrammingLanguages/4Section3/Section3Notes.md

 This demonstrates lexical scope even without higher-order functions.

 ### Function Closures
-Lexical scope is the reason we need *closures*, i.e. we need a way to evaluate functions in old envirnments that aren't around anymore.
+Lexical scope is the reason we need *closures*, i.e. we need a way to evaluate functions in old environments that aren't around anymore.

 We can define the semantics of functions as follows:
 * A function has *two parts*
-  - The code (obviosuly)
+  - The code (obviously)
   - The environment that current when the function was defined
-* This "pair" is called a *function closure* and we can call the pair, but we cannot access its pasrts individually (unlike ML pairs)
+* This "pair" is called a *function closure* and we can call the pair, but we cannot access its pasts individually (unlike ML pairs)
 * A call evaluates the code part in the environment part (extended with the function arguments)